What’s in my camera bag?

 Lenses // Zooms

 Zooms often receive hate from lens purists as they aren’t as sharp or don’t perform as well in low light as primes.
 Whilst this may be true, they are way more versatile and always my first choice for trips or longer hikes.
-I currently own two zoom lenses which cover a decent focal length range however I am missing out in the mid-range which is supplemented easily by my 50mm f1.8.
+I currently own three zoom lenses which cover a decent focal length range however I am missing out in the mid-range which is supplemented easily by my 50mm f1.8.
 Read on below for my choice of zooms…

 The G 70-200 f4 is super sharp, incredibly light and weighs about the same as your average 35mm prime lens, so it is ideal for those long hikes in the mountains.
 Covering standard focal lengths of 85/135/200mm you are well equipped for most situations.
 You also have the option to crop in with APSC mode on the A7III to extend your focal range to 300mm.
 I never leave home without it!

 The BEST lens for landscapes with its versatile wide-angle focal range, this lens stays on my camera 90% of the time and is almost always locked to 35mm.
 With a fast aperture of f2.8, it is also hella sharp no matter what focal length you crank it too.

 Plenty of Pros and I think the only con of this lens is the HUGE front element at 82mm, so CPL or ND filters can become an expensive option!
 GOBE do the cheapest and best quality 82mm filter, grab it here.

 Where zooms are chosen for versatility, primes are favorited because of their autofocus performance, low light capabilities (think blue hour), and sharpness.
 Because of their characteristics, prime lenses will render images WAY better than any zoom on the market.
 Less moving parts + bigger and better glass + faster aperture = win.